Last Updated on May 30, 2022 by Chris and Lindsay

-The simple answer to the question “Can I park overnight at Wal Mart” is yes… and no. So it’s not so simple.
+The simple answer to the question “Can I park overnight at Walmart” is yes… and no. So maybe it’s not so simple.

-What is simple is following the established protocol and common sense courtesy that will keep Wal Mart supporting those of us who choose to call the road our home.
+What is simple is following the established best practices and common sense courtesy that will keep Walmart supporting those of us who choose to call the road our home.

-As soon as we start to abuse the kindness of Wal Mart’s overnight parking policy then the privilege will likely be revoked and we’ll have to get back to camping in the usual places.
+As soon as we RVers start to abuse the kindness of the company’s overnight parking policy then the privilege will likely be revoked and we’ll have to get back to scouring the road for new places to stay.